SYMPTOMS OF A BAD BATTERY

 - Warning light– All modern vehicles have a warning light to let you know there are issues with the electrical power supply.
 If this warning light illuminated while driving, you will want to pull over and have it checked.

 - Weak Entry Lights– If you notice the entry lights that turn on when your doors open are weak or do not turn on, you know that there is a power shortage somewhere.
 More often than not, it is a weak power source.

-- Electrical issues while driving- Any electrical issues while driving may be a sign of the battery’s circuit being incomplete.
+- Electrical issues while driving– Any electrical issues while driving may be a sign of the battery’s circuit is incomplete.
 If it fails, the alternator may in turn have issues while driving.

 - Stalling- In worst-case situations, the power supply to the engine is cut off, and the engine stalls.
 You will notice issues with the electrical systems before this happens.

 Testing batteries can be done in several ways.
 The first would be to remove it from the vehicle and take it to a local automotive parts store.
 Secondly, you can use a multimeter to test the volts and amperage available when cranking.
 If you find yourself stranded on the side of the road, even some car-side technicians can test and replace it if equipped.
 Testing doesn’t take long and can solve a wide range of problems.

 Amazing customer service!!!
 Fair prices and timely completion of Work.